-The Twin Cities of Minneapolis and St. Paul celebrate Gay Pride for more than a full week each June (June 19 to June 30 in 2013), in part to honor a seminal moment in the history of lesbian and gay rights, New York City's Stonewall Riots.
+The Twin Cities of Minneapolis and St. Paul celebrate Gay Pride for more than a full week each June (June 18 to June 29 in 2014), in part to honor a seminal moment in the history of lesbian and gay rights, New York City's Stonewall Riots.

-In the Twin Cities, Pride celebrations center around a series of events held around the last week of June, culminating with two major events, the Pride Festival on Saturday, June 29, 2013, and the Pride Parade and continuation of the Pride Festival on Sunday, June 30, 2013.
+In the Twin Cities, Pride celebrations center around a series of events held around the last week of June, culminating with two major events, the Pride Festival on Saturday, June 28, and the Pride Parade and continuation of the Pride Festival on Sunday, June 29.

-The festival culminates with the Ashley Rukes GLBT Pride Parade, which takes place on Sunday, June 24, at 11 am (the Pre-Parade Show starts at 9 am).
+The festival culminates with the Ashley Rukes GLBT Pride Parade, which takes place on Sunday, June 29, at 11 am (the Pre-Parade Show starts at 9 am).
 The parade has become more and more popular, drawing more than 125,000 spectators last year.
 It begins at the corner of 3rd Street and Hennepin Avenue and follows Hennepin south to the Pride Festival, in Loring Park.

 Additionally, numerous gay bars as well as gay-popular restaurants, hotels, and shops have special events and parties throughout Pride Week.
 Check local gay papers, such as Lavender Magazine, for details.
 Also check out the excellent GLBT website produced by the Minneapolis Convention and Visitors Association.